Icybee/module-nodes/README.md

 ## Patching

-Node titles are converted into slugs using the `slugize()` method of nodes.
+Node slugs are created using the `slugize()` function.
+The default implementation uses `normalize()`, but one might want to provide a better implementation, such as one removing stop words according the the language of the node.

-This method is actually a prototype method and as such can be overridden.
-The default method uses `normalize()`, but a third party might want to provide a better implementation, such as one removing stop words according the the language of the node.
+The following example demonstrates how the `slugize()` function could be patched to use a `remove_stop_words()` function:

 ```php
 <?php